-- Using the spaces provided and sections of the form HUD-50058, answer the following rent calculation questions and calculate the elements of annual income, adjusted income, TTP, and tenant rent. - Note: Not all case studies have follow-up questions.
+• Using the spaces provided and sections of the form HUD-50058, answer the following rent calculation questions and calculate the elements of annual income, adjusted income, TTP, family share, and the housing assistance payment.

 Case Study 1: Alabaster Family

 - Situation: The PHA is conducting its second annual recertification for the Alabaster Family. - Family information: